 There are times we may contact you to check a transaction is genuine.
 We use an automated service so we can reach you as quickly as possible for any potentially suspicious activity.

-- The call will ask for some security details so that we know we've reached the right person.
+- The call will ask for some security details, so we know we've reached the right person.

-- You’ll be asked to confirm your name and then your date of birth.
+- You’ll be asked to confirm your name and date of birth.

-- We’ll then read out the transactions we want you to confirm.
+- We’ll then read out the transactions we need you to confirm.

-- If you confirm you recognise the transactions, you can continue banking as normal.
-If any payments were declined, you'll need to make them again.
+- If you confirm these are genuine, you can carry on as normal.
+If any payments declined, you'll need to make them again.

-Please remember, we'll never ask ask for details such as your card PIN, Online Banking passwords and One Time Passcodes (OTP).
-If you're asked to share these, hang up and call us anytime on 0800 9 123 123 or 0800 313 4321 (freephone).
+Please remember, we'll never ask for details such as your card PIN, Online Banking passwords and One Time Passcodes (OTP).
+If you're asked to share these, hang up and call us on 0330 9 123 123 or 0800 313 4321 (freephone).

 - You’ll get 2 messages.
 The first message lets you know we need to confirm some transactions with you.

-- This second message will give details of the transactions we want you to confirm.
-You'll be asked to reply to the message with ‘Y’ to confirm you recognise all the transactions, or ‘N’ to confirm you don’t recognise one or more of the transactions.
+- The second message will give details of the transactions.
+You'll be asked to reply with ‘Y’ to confirm those transactions are genuine, or ‘N’ to confirm you don’t recognise one or more of the transactions.

-- If you reply ‘Y', you can continue banking as normal.
-If any payments were declined you'll need to make them again.
+- If you reply ‘Y, you can continue banking as normal.
+You’ll need to make any payments that were declined, again.

-- If you reply ‘N’, we’ll call you back as soon as possible between 8am and 10pm or we’ll give you a number to call us on which is always available.
+- If you reply ‘N’, we’ll call you back as soon as possible between 8am-10pm or we’ll give you a number you can call us on.